Poushec/Poushec.UpdateCatalogParser/README.md

 ## How to use it

-Right now there is only tho functions available.
+Right now there is only two functions available.

 ``` C#
 SendSearchQuery(HttpClient client, string Query, bool ignoreDublicates = true)